Adam Zbar: Early life and education

 Zbar was born in 1969 in Washington D.C.
 His father, Dr. Bert Zbar, is a cancer scientist at the National Cancer Institute, who along with Dr. Marston Linehan discovered 4 genes related to hereditary kidney cancer.
-His mother, Dr. Michell Lynn Arnow, is a practicing psychologist.
+His mother, Dr. Michell Lynn Arnow, was a psychologist.
 His grandfather, George Hatch, was an entrepreneur, communications, and cable pioneer, including co-founding Tele-Communications (TCI) which became a major cable television provider in the United States.

 Zbar studied economics at Pomona College and received his MFA in Film Production from UCLA’s School of Theater, Film, & Television.

 Career

 Zbar started his career in management consulting at McKinsey & Company in Los Angeles, where he worked from 1991 to 1993.
 He then worked as VP of Business Development at kpe, part of Agency.com, a digital media company based in Los Angeles, where his team built some of the early websites for Warner Home Video, Six Flags, and Mandalay Resort Group.
 In 2001, Zbar moved to Silicon Valley where he worked as a technology executive for post-bubble online and mobile companies.
 During this period, he ran a $100M online hotel booking business at WorldRes, and developed next generation mobile media applications at Moviso/Infospace.